 Other revenues are accounted for in the period in which the underlying transaction or event that gave rise to the revenue takes place.

 Revenues that are non-respendable are not available to discharge Fisheries and Oceans Canada's liabilities.
-While the Deputy Minister is expected to maintain accounting control, he has no authority regarding the disposition of non-respendable revenues.
+While the deputy head is expected to maintain accounting control, he has no authority regarding the disposition of non-respendable revenues.
 As a result, non-respendable revenues are considered to be earned on behalf of the Government of Canada and are therefore presented in reduction of the entity's gross revenues.

 4. Parliamentary Authorities

 Fisheries and Oceans Canada is financed by the Government of Canada through parliamentary authorities.
 Financial reporting of authorities provided to the department do not parallel financial reporting according to generally accepted accounting principles because authorities are primarily based on cash flow requirements.
 Items recognized in the future-oriented statement of operations in one year may be funded through parliamentary authorities in prior, current or future years.
 Accordingly, Fisheries and Oceans Canada has different net cost of operations for the year on a government funding basis than on an accrual accounting basis.
 The differences are reconciled in the following tables: